Federation¶

 A spoke polls the hub for events after its pull cursor.
 It applies hub events in order, deduplicates by event UID and content hash, folds portable payloads into the local projection, and advances its pull cursor only after successful application.

 A push-enabled spoke scans for local-origin events above its push cursor and sends them to the hub as an all-or-nothing batch.
-The hub authenticates the enrollment token, verifies project scope and capability, checks that each event belongs to the bound spoke origin, verifies schema version, deduplicates same-hash retries, rejects same-UID/different-hash conflicts, materializes the batch, and returns the advanced push cursor.
+The hub authenticates the enrollment token, verifies project scope and capability, checks that each event belongs to the bound spoke origin and actor, verifies schema version, deduplicates same-hash retries, rejects same-UID/different-hash conflicts, materializes the batch, and returns the advanced push cursor.

 If a response is lost after the hub commits, retrying the same batch is safe.
 Permanent validation failures or hash conflicts record a quarantine on the spoke instead of retrying forever.